vishvAsa/AgamaH_shaivaH/sampradAyaH/kaulaH_shAktaH/sampradAyaH/pashchimAmnAyaH_kubjikA/articles/MT/kAmarUpa-affiliation.md

 But these mountainous forms of the gods sunk under the weight of the goddess' yonI
 leaving behind a mere hill.
 The residues of the viShNu mountain are said to have become the cluster of vaiShNava shrines in the vicinity.

+> The dhUmA cult of the mahAvidyAs has been imposed on that kubjikA name(which to be honest,is not illegitimate.
+Her saubhAgyavidyA is definitely worshipped at Kamakhya I heard). - guNagarbha

+The purANa recognizes this pashchimAmnAya title:

+> tasmiMs tu kubjikApIThe satyAs tad yoni-maNDalam |
+patitaM tatra sA devI mahAmAyA vyalIyata ||